Side projects, experiments, and tools — from first hypothesis to shipped product. Each one tests an idea in public.

 One step at a time cooking for kids.

 A full-screen mobile app that breaks recipes into single, focused steps.
 It reads instructions aloud, adjusts portions to kid-friendly measurements (half a cup, not 118ml), runs timers in-app, and shows visual guides — all one thing at a time.
-Designed to be immersive and distraction-free so kids can just focus on what they're making right now.
+Immersive and distraction-free, so kids just focus on what they're making right now.

 Built for kids who get overwhelmed, not just entertained.